Nadarius Clark

-Nadarius Clark (born 1995) is an American activist and politician who has served as delegate for the 84th district of the Virginia House of Delegates since 2023, and formerly the 79th district from 2022 to 2023.
+Nadarius Emmanuel Clark (born May 23, 1995) is an American activist and politician who has served as delegate for the 84th district of the Virginia House of Delegates since 2023, and formerly the 79th district from 2022 to 2023.
 Clark, a Democrat, defeated incumbent Steve Heretick in the Democratic primary and Republican nominee Lawrence Mason in the 2021 Virginia House of Delegates election.

 He resigned on March 28, 2023, to run for election to a different seat in the chamber.
 On June 20, 2023, Clark won the Democratic primary for the new 84th district.
 He won the election with 53% of the vote to his Republican opponent's 47% Michael Dillender in Virginia's 84th House of Delegates district.

 Early life

 Nadarius Clark attended Virginia Union University for college, in Richmond.

 Political career

 Virginia House of Delegates

 Nadarius Clark is a Democratic politician and activist from Virginia who, at a young age, has held multiple terms in the Virginia House of Delegates.
 He worked as a campaign organizer for Tim Kaine from when he was governor.
 Clark became the youngest ever representative at 26 years old, the minimum age to be a representative is 21 years old.

 Clark first won election in 2021 to represent Virginia's 79th House of Delegates district, defeating incumbent Steve Heretick in the Democratic primary and later the Republican challenger in the general election.

 In 2023, following redistricting, Clark resigned from his seat and sought election in the 84th House District.
 In June 2023, he won the Democratic primary for the seat, and won the general election later that year, securing about 53% of the vote.
 Clark has continued served as the delegate for District 84 since.